Stabswachtmeister

-k.u.k.
-Austro-Hungarian Army
+Austria

 The Stabswachtmeister rank was introduced in 1913 to the cavalry of the k.u.k.
 Army.
 As well as the Offiziersstellvertreter (en: officer deputy rank), this rank has been counted to the higher NCO-ranks (also: Unteroffiziere with port épée / port épée NCOs) since 1915.
 According to the Austria-Hungarian rank table it was equivalent to the rank class XII.
-However, according to the modern days NATO-Rang code system, it might have been comparable to NCO-rank OR6/ 1st sergeant ranks in Anglophone armed forces.

 In the k.u.k.
 Austro-Hungarian Army Stabswachtmeister was equivalent to: